 Breathing, pulse, and digestion are all automatic responses in our bodies which are all a part of the autonomic nervous system (ANS).
 It controls everything you don’t specifically think about.
 This important system is made up of two different parts: the sympathetic and parasympathetic nervous systems.

-The sympathetic nervous system works to give us a burst of energy when the body senses it is in trouble.
-Some have referred to it as our body’s gas pedal or the fight or flight response.
+- The sympathetic nervous system works to give us a burst of energy when the body senses it is in trouble.
+Some have referred to it as the body’s gas pedal or the fight or flight response.
 This is an important part of the nervous system.
-The stress response your body has to a scary situation is actually for our good.
+The stress response your body has to a scary situation is actually for your good.
 The problem is when your body lingers in this state thus causing chronic stress.

 What Kinds of Stress Affect the Nervous System?

-There are two kinds of stress that are referred to as acute and chronic stress.
+There are two kinds of stress referred to as “acute,” and “chronic” stress.
 Acute stress happens when a sudden or unexpected event happens like a car accident or receiving bad news.
 However, acute stress doesn’t have to be caused by something that is life-altering.
-This common type of stress occurs on a daily basis for us triggered by phone calls or tasks that need completion.
+This common type of stress occurs daily for us triggered by phone calls or tasks that need completion.
 A simple way to put it is that acute stress is short-term stress.

 On the other hand, chronic stress is when your body is in a consistent state of stress.
 Sadly, this long-term stress can lead to health and emotional problems.
 A study found that chronic stress puts your autonomic nervous system into overdrive.
 Elevated stress levels ultimately lead to numerous health problems.

 If you think you have chronic stress, the best thing you can do for yourself is to manage your stress.
 Here are some great tips for stress management.

 - Identify what stresses you out.
 Avoiding all stress is not realistic for most people, but if you are able to figure out what is causing you stress, you can adapt with some stress-relieving techniques.